ValerieVirt/english-for-designers/01-design-manifesto/index.md

 ## Design Manifesto

-1. **Clarity and Simplicity:** I believe that less is more.
-Every element in my design should have a purpose, with nothing unnecessary or excessive.
-Simplicity is powerful because it allows the message to shine through without distractions, creating a cohesive and intuitive experience.
+   1. **Simplicity and Clarity:** In my opinion, less is more.
+Nothing in my design should be superfluous or superfluous; everything should have a function.
+Simplicity creates a unified and intuitive experience by letting the content shine through without interruptions.

-2. **Purity:** I strive for clean and elegant designs that are visually light and easy to understand.
-Purity in design means stripping away clutter and focusing on what truly matters.
-I aim for a refined aesthetic that is easy on the eyes and brings a sense of calm.
+2. **Honesty:** I strive for clean and elegant designs that are visually light and easy to understand.
+In design, purity entails removing extraneous elements and concentrating on what really counts.
+My goal is to create a sophisticated, visually pleasing, and peaceful style.

-3. **Meaningfulness:** Every visual detail in my designs has a reason to exist.
-I don’t add elements just for the sake of aesthetics but to serve a functional purpose.
-I believe that design should be both beautiful and useful, with each component contributing to the overall message or experience.
+3. **Significance:** Every visual element in my designs has a specific function.
+I incorporate features not just for aesthetic reasons but also to have a practical purpose.
+Every component should contribute to the overall experience or message, and design should, in my opinion, be both aesthetically beautiful and useful.

-4. **Functionality:** The primary goal of my designs is to simplify the complex.
-I prioritize usability and clarity to ensure that the end user can interact with the design effortlessly.
-A well-functioning design solves problems, reduces friction, and enhances the user experience.
+4. **Usability:** Simplifying the complex is my main design objective.
+To make sure the end user can easily interact with the design, I place a high priority on usability and clarity.
+An effective design improves the user experience, lowers friction, and resolves issues.

-5. **Visual Calm:** I aim to create designs that evoke a sense of peace and balance.
-Visual calm comes from thoughtful composition, whitespace, and harmony between elements.
-My goal is to provide an experience that feels intuitive, peaceful, and free of visual noise.
+5. **Visual Calm:** My goal is to produce designs that inspire a feeling of harmony and tranquility.
+Whitespace, elemental harmony, and careful composition all contribute to visual serenity.
+My intention is to provide an intuitive, serene, and visual noise-free experience.